microsoft/azure-health-data-services-toolkit/samples/UseCaseSamples/ModifyCapabilityStatement/README.md

 - azure-healthcare-apis
 description: Get started quickly with the Azure Health Data Services Toolkit on Azure Functions
 ----->
-# Azure Health Data Services Toolkit Azure Function Custom Operation UseCaseSample
+# Azure Health Data Services Toolkit Azure Function Custom Operation UseCaseSample (Use case: Modify Capability Statement)

 This UseCaseSample will walk you through creating a simple custom operation on top of the FHIR Service using Azure Functions.
 We'll cover everything from deploying infrastructure, debugging locally, and deploying to Azure.

+This use case sample modifies capability statement to pass US Core v4.0.0 capability statement test suite.

+It is a post process sample, once we receive response for get metadata operation, we use json transform to update response.

+This use case sample uses output filter to update the response, in filter we check if url contains "metadata" & if response does not have "instantiates" property, the metadata response is updated to add "instantiates" property with value "http://hl7.org/fhir/us/core/CapabilityStatement/us-core-server".

 *This sample does not address authorization for simplicity - the endpoint is open to anyone with the address.
 Please only use test or sample data for this Use Case Sample.*